hattorihan/gruvbox-monokai-gedit/README.md

 **How to install:**

-- Download and move to one of folders below.
+- Download and move to one of the folders below.
 - Change theme in Gedit settings.

 ```bash